Leirunlin/leirunlin.github.io/_pages/about.md

 I'm Runlin Lei (雷润林), a second-year Ph.D. student at Renmin University of China, advised by Prof. [Zhewei Wei](http://www.weizhewei.com).
 Before my Ph.D. journey, I obtained my Bachelor's degree from Shanghai University of Finance and Economics, advised by Prof. Hongsong Yuan.

-I like sleeping.
-Sleeping is good.
+I like sleeping and 🐷.
+Both are good.
 This is my GitHub homepage.
 Feel free to explore and learn more about me and my projects.

 ### Contact information